Banana Wars: The Raw Vegan Obsession with YouTube

 In 2014, Freelee and Harley were disinvited from the fruitarian gathering called the Woodstock Fruit Festival for promoting the consumption of a limited amount of cooked food.
 So Freelee and Harley started their own renegade fruit festival in Chiang Mai, Thailand.
 Chiang Mai is known for its tropical fruits and has become a hotspot for vegan festivals.
 (Thailand: People Vacation Here for Bad Reasons.)

 16-year-old Julia Boer was among the Fruit Festival attendees in 2016.
-It seems that she went to meet her vegan idols under her own steam, without a relative or a friend.
-In this disturbing video, she has a candid conversation with Harley where she questions why the high-carb, high-sugar diet hasn't helped her lose weight.
+It seems that she went to meet her vegan idols on her own.
+Julia and Harley's dynamic in this video attracted a lot of furor.
+In it, she has a candid conversation with Harley where she questions why the high-carb, high-sugar diet hasn't helped her lose weight.
 Durianrider cuts her off, saying "That doesn't matter.
 You listen to the directors.
 The king and queen."

 Feeling queasy from all the bananas / predation?
 Not to worry.
 I have another source of vegan inspiration.
 Let me introduce you to your new best friend, Fully Raw Kristina.
 Fully Raw Kristina started out as one of Freelee's allies, but their relationship eventually deteriorated before our nosy eyes.

-Freelee offers a searing critique in her video, "Fully Raw Kristina Getting Fat on Fruit?"
+Freelee offers a scathing critique of her fellow fruit-tuber in her video, "Fully Raw Kristina Getting Fat on Fruit?"
 Freelee has a lot of high-minded objectives, but just like the rest of us, she knows that the worst thing you can be is fat.

 Other Fully Raw Kristina critics have mocked her videos on the affordability of a fully raw diet.
 Fully Raw Kristina has a video where she demonstrates that you can eat only raw organic produce for just $20 per day, saying, "It's possible to live and eat this way on an affordable budget."

-Fully Raw Kristina makes an interesting series of ludicrous claims, all revolving around the idea that there is some kind of woo-woo mysticism attached to eating raw foods.
+Kristina makes an interesting series of ludicrous claims, all revolving around the idea that there is some kind of woo-woo mysticism attached to eating raw foods.
 Her answer to everything is "energy" and "healing."
-I love vegetables, but her recipes make even me, a strong advocate for fiber-positive lifestyle choices, quake in terror.
+Her recipes make even me, a strong advocate for fiber-positive lifestyle choices, quake in terror.

 Thankfully, she has taken has taken her frustration at negative online comments and turned them into poetry.